PKGaspi/AsepriteScripts/README.md

 **Usage:**

 Keep your layers organized in groups.
-For every group there is, only one layer at a time will be exported, with one layer of every other group.
+For every group there is, only one layer at a time will show in every exported file, and one layer of every other group.
 All possible combinations will be exported.

 Layers outside groups will be ignored.
 Nested groups are undefined behaviour.